NLnetLabs/rpki-doc/source/krill/docker.rst

 Remote
 """"""

-The Docker image can also be used to run ``krillc`` to manage remote Krill servers.
+The Docker image can also be used to run :command:`krillc` to manage remote Krill servers.
 Using a shell alias simplifies this considerably:

 .. code-block:: bash